Continuous logistic Gaussian random measure fields for spatial distributional modelling: Continuity modes for (logistic Gaussian) random measure fields

 where $h := \Vert \log(f_1) - \log(f_2) \Vert_\infty$. \end{lemma}

+\begin{proof} The first three inequalities are tight, and are stated and proved in Lemma 3.1 of \cite{van_der_vaart_rates_2008}.
+The bound for $d_{TV}$ derives from the one for $KL$ via Pinsker's inequality, which is tight up to a multiplicative constant and states that $d_{TV}(f_1, f_2) \leq \sqrt{KL(f_1, f_2)}$. \end{proof}

-As is standard in spatial statistics, we shall derive the SLGP $Y$'s regularity through that of it underlying kernel and mean (or equivalently, through that of the kernel and mean of a GP $Z$ inducing $Y$).
-More precisely, we will prove that inherits its regularity from the canonical semi-distance associated to a kernel.
+As is standard in spatial statistics, we will derive the regularity of the SLGP $Y$ from the regularity of the kernel and mean of the GP $Z=\proc{Z}{\xX, t}{(\xX, t) \in D \times \xI}$ that induces $Y$.
+More precisely, we will demonstrate that $Y$ inherits its regularity from the canonical distance associated with the kernel.

+Note that while we currently focus on the case $\dimI=1$ and $t$ is a scalar for notational simplicity, all subsequent developments and proofs apply to $\dimI>1$ by simply replacing instances of $\vert \cdot \vert$ with its multidimensional counterpart $\Vert \cdot \Vert_\infty$.

-\begin{definition}[Canonical semi-distance] Let $k$ be a kernel on a generic space $S$.
-The canonical semi-distance associated to $k$, denoted by $d^2_k$ is given by: \end{definition}
+\begin{definition}[Canonical distance] Let $k$ be a kernel on a generic space $S$.
+The canonical distance associated to $k$, denoted by $d_k$ is a pseudo-metric defined by: \end{definition}